Internship Procedures and Opportunities

-Under University policy and pursuant to federal regulations, any student engaged in an internship for credit must be signed up for the relevant SLU course number (ASTD 4910 for B.A. students, 5910 for M.A. students, and 6910 for Ph.D. students) by the internship start date.
+Any student engaged in an internship for credit must be signed up for the relevant SLU course number (ASTD 4910 for B.A. students, 5910 for M.A. students, and 6910 for Ph.D. students) by the internship start date.
 No student may conduct an internship during one time span while taking the corresponding course credits during another time span (e.g. a summer internship with associated course credits taken during the fall), except when a student is continuing internship work to clear a grade of Incomplete from a previous semester's internship course.

 American Studies students have taken on an impressive variety of projects:

 Rob Wilson and Sara Jatcko worked in the Missouri History Museum's collections, conducting research on artifacts for use in upcoming exhibitions.

 Katie Schluge interned with a team at the Circuit Court Records project in downtown St. Louis, conserving and cataloguing a national treasure of documents from the eighteenth and nineteenth centuries.

 Elizabeth Eikmann researched and delivered historical tours of St. Louis for the women-owned and operated company Renegade STL.

 Susan Nichols supported the degree completion of under-resourced students through the nonprofit organization College Bound.

 Eva Navarijo wrote letters advocating for the rights of immigrants and refugees at the International Institute.